Samir Bhamra: Dance

 Samir was the first judge of the UK version of Boogie Woogie and set the judging format which was followed from 2004 to 2008.
-He was a guest judge in the preliminary stages of Just Dance with Hrithik Roshan.
+Bhamra was a guest judge in the preliminary stages of Just Dance with Hrithik Roshan.
 Bhamra has been judging Just Bollywood, a Bollywood dance competition organised by Imperial University for students from all UK wide universities since 2015.
 He is a mentor to young adults to nurture their personal best.

-He wrote and produced the first UK theatre dance adaptation of the classic story Umrao Jaan Ada written by Mirza Hadi Ruswa in December 2014.

-Samir produced Subhash Viman's triple bill contemporary dance work Gamechanger, featuring Morphed, Fly From and Three.
+Bhamra produced Subhash Viman's triple bill contemporary dance work Gamechanger, featuring Morphed, Fly From and Three.
 In 2018, he produced BBC Young Dancer finalist Anaya Vasudha's EKA which premiered at The Place.

-Visual and Digital Arts

-His collaboration with Hitesh Rao and Ben-Azeera Lela for singer and songwriter Navin Kundra led to a new brand identity for the singer.
-He provided art direction and design in the digital visuals that feature in John Gihair's book Welcome to Earth.

 Cultural Strategy

-Samir was one of many cultural leaders who developed a new cultural strategy for the City of Leicester.
+Samir was one of many cultural leaders who developed a new cultural strategy for Leicester. for the City of Leicester.

 Awards

-Samir Bhamra was awarded the Olwen Wymark award from the Writers Guild of Great Britain in 2021.
+Samir Bhamra was one of the winners of the Olwen Wymark award from the Writers Guild of Great Britain in 2021.
 He won several global awards for costume design and directing his first short musical film Mad About The Boy, screened in Shanghai, Manila, Toronto, Cannes, and at the Queen Palm International Film Festival in California.
 He won the Arts and Culture Awareness award for his extensive work at the 2016 British Indian Awards in association with BDO.

 Precious Bazaar was nominated for a Windrush Arts Award in 2004.

 Samir received two High Commendations at the 2003 and 2004 Windrush Awards for his pioneering work in Digital, Internet and Technology.

-Personal life

-His parents were of different religious backgrounds.
-He uses his mixed faith up-bringing to influence his artistic work.

-In 2014, Samir raised funds for Macmillan Cancer in memory of his mother and grandmother by shaving his hair.
-In 2020, he raised funds for Mental Health Awareness.